Introduction to Model-Based Derivative-Free Optimization: Incremental Geometry Improvement

 \subsubsection{Notes and References}

 { More information on Lebesgue constants in approximation theory may be found in resources such as \cite{Trefethen2020}.
-The theory of Lagrange polynomials to construct fully linear/quadratic interpolation models was originally developed in \cite{Conn2007} for linear/quadratic interpolation and \cite{Conn2008} for minimum Frobenius norm interpolation, with these results collected in \cite{Conn2009}.
+The theory of Lagrange polynomials to construct fully linear/\minorrev{fully} quadratic interpolation models was originally developed in \cite{Conn2007} for linear/quadratic interpolation and \cite{Conn2008} for minimum Frobenius norm interpolation, with these results collected in \cite{Conn2009}.
 We again note that minimum Frobenius norm quadratic models were originally studied in \cite{Powell2004}.

-A more concise alternative to \eqref{eq_linear_interp_lagrange_basic} and \eqref{eq_fully_quadratic_tmp4} are the bounds
+A more concise alternative to \eqref{eq_linear_interp_lagrange_basic} and \eqref{eq_fully_quadratic_tmp4} are the bounds \cite{Powell2001,Cao2023}

-for all $\by\in\R^n$, for linear and (fully) quadratic interpolation under Assumptions~\ref{ass_smoothness_1} and \ref{ass_smoothness_2} respectively \cite{Powell2001,Cao2023}.
+for all $\by\in\R^n$, for linear and (fully) quadratic interpolation under Assumptions~\minorrev{\ref{ass_smoothness_1}\ref{ass_smoothness_1_smooth}} and \minorrev{\ref{ass_smoothness_2}\ref{ass_smoothness_2_smooth}} respectively.

-The self-correcting geometry algorithm (\algref{alg_self_correcting}) is a simplified version of the approach from \cite{Scheinberg2010}, which also includes an example where simply updating $\mathcal{Y}_k$ by removing the furthest point from $\bx_k$ and replacing it with $\bx_k+\bs_k$ does not converge, demonstrating that consideration of interpolation set geometry is necessary for a convergent IBO method.
-The full algorithm in \cite{Scheinberg2010} makes use of \eqref{eq_linear_error_lagrange_simple}.
+The \minorrev{incremental geometry improving} algorithm (\algref{alg_self_correcting}) is \minorrev{based on} the approach from \cite{Scheinberg2010}, which also includes an example where simply updating $\mathcal{Y}_k$ by removing the furthest point from $\bx_k$ and replacing it with $\bx_k+\bs_k$ does not converge, demonstrating that consideration of interpolation set geometry is necessary for a convergent \renaming{MBDFO} method.
+The presentation in \secref{sec_geom_incr_algo} draws on the complexity bounds from the more recent analysis \cite{Chaudhry2025}, which also proves that \assref{ass_bounded_geom_steps} can be satisfied for polynomial interpolation over an arbitrary basis.

-Especially in the case of linear interpolation models, the selection of interpolation points can be done iteratively using purely linear algebraic techniques, such as in \cite[Lemma 4.2]{Wild2008}, where the magnitude of the pivots of a QR factorization of $\hat{\bM}$, and hence $\|\hat{\bM}^{-1}\|$, are controlled directly.}

-{ Recent work on Lagrange polynomials in IBO have included refining the error bounds from Lagrange polynomials \cite{Cao2023}, extending to the constrained optimization case \cite{Hough2022,Roberts2024} (see \secref{sec_convex_constraints}), and drawing connections with methods for outlier detection \cite{Zhang2024}.
+{ Recent work on Lagrange polynomials in \renaming{MBDFO} have included refining the error bounds from Lagrange polynomials \cite{Cao2023}, extending to the constrained optimization case \cite{Hough2022,Roberts2024} (see \secref{sec_convex_constraints}), and drawing connections with methods for outlier detection \cite{Zhang2024}.

-It is not known whether the reliance on both $\Lambda_1$ (for error bounds) and $\Lambda_{\infty}$ (for model improvement) is necessary, or whether there is a way to build a model improvement method directly using $\Lambda_1$.}